robhizon26/Documentation/GMapFeatures/ReadMe.md

 ![Alt Text](gifs/LWR_OceanDeep.gif)

-# Multiple objects
+# Multiple overlay objects
-This just shows the possibility to place multiple objects on the map canvas and hover on it to see any path or any marker/node details.
+This just shows the possibility to place multiple overlay objects on the map canvas and hover on it to see any path or any marker/node details.

 ![Alt Text](gifs/LWR_MultiObjects.gif)